Syldel/angular2-gulp-sass-quickstart/README.md

 Build the project by running the following command:

-> gulp clean & gulp build
+> gulp clean & gulp install

 `site/web` directory will be created during the build